PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 The schema outputs also match.
 The detached worktree and temporary output directories were removed.
 No Tier corpus conversion was run.

+The indexed direct Split-root checkpoint replaces the former mixed match/mutate/fixed-point helper with a separate direct-root plan and the common closed-tail resolver in `passes/split_channelwise_layout.py`.
+Pre-extraction characterization recorded zero matches in every invocation: four each on YuNet, FastestDet, HumanSeg, and OSNet, and eight on SiNet.
+The helper remains in both unchanged ordered production positions as a thin dispatcher and now receives Session LayoutState.

+The direct-root plan validates a typed private `[0,3,1,2]` Transpose, a sole channel Split consumer, Split-axis copy-on-write, unique producers, graph order, rank-four shape and dynamic-signature relationships, dtype, per-tensor quantization, and the complete closed tail.
+Only root Split outputs seed the closure.
+Unary, binary, Concat, downstream Split, and exact rank-four Slice operations may propagate NHWC; unsupported consumers and dead branches reject the candidate.

+Slice begin/size constants are planned without mutation, validated against the old and new layout, and grouped by tensor identity.
+Exclusive same-value uses may update in place.
+Any unrelated consumer causes one deterministic shared clone for all planned slots, retaining actual INT32 or INT64 NumPy dtype.
+Conflicting roles, variables, producer-backed/public/missing constants, bounds errors, dtype mismatches, public intermediates, duplicate producers, and stale consumer order are transactional no-ops.

+The new direct suite passed with `20 passed`; it and the binary-root suite passed together with `53 passed in 0.51s`.
+The two indexed binary bridge suites, both Split-root suites, and all architecture tests passed with `288 passed in 44.74s`.
+Coverage includes exact semantics for INT32 and INT64 constants with static and dynamic signatures, shared Split and Slice constant cloning, an unrelated source consumer, candidate and rewrite limits, idempotence, differential graph-index freshness, LayoutState validation, and thirteen unsafe no-op cases.
+TensorFlow-import-blocked explicit direct, default direct, and `-cotof` conversion passed sequentially with `3 passed in 3.85s`.

+One sequential YuNet conversion was run from source checkpoint `5f8e662a` and from the current implementation.
+All five emitted files were byte-identical.
+Float32 remains
+`43c65782ae622ea5aefc97632f2c69033fb8a314469e4c30703c88f9907cc380`,
+float16 remains
+`13232a21173ef434c7b4986320931a17a28a211109fa894023c6da7672609433`,
+and the correspondence report remains `7e2b57a9b2264ef08db5aaead11922109079274eb15befbfc90bf321de370b4d`.
+Both schema hashes also match.
+The detached worktree and temporary outputs were removed.
+Scoped Ruff, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 ## Failing tests and known issues

 - No newly failing focused test is known at this checkpoint.